-NFI North is the Care Management Entity (CME) for New Hampshire’s Bureau of Children’s Behavioral Health, FAST Forward Program.
+NFI North is a Care Management Entity (CME) for New Hampshire’s Bureau of Children’s Behavioral Health, FAST Forward Program.

-As the Care Management Entity services for the FAST Forward program include:
+As a Care Management Entity services for the FAST Forward program include:

 - Provision of Individual Service Options (ISO) in-home services